SAP-samples/teched2022-XP260/exercises/ex5/README.md

 9. You have now successfully added a mapping to an internal system to the SAP Cloud Connector configuration
 <br><img src="/exercises/ex5/images/SCC_Cloud_To_On-Premise_With_Entry.png" width="70%">

 10. Open your SAP BTP Cockpit, navigate to the subaccount and choose the menu item "Connectivity" --> "Cloud Connectors".
-The connection to your on-premise SAP Cloud Connector is established and you also see virtual host name of the system that you just configured in the SAP Cloud Connector
+The connection to your on-premise SAP Cloud Connector is established and you also see the virtual host name of the system that you just configured in the SAP Cloud Connector
 <br><img src="/exercises/ex5/images/SCC_BTP_Connected_With_System.png" width="70%">

 ## Exercise 5.3 Restrict access to the on-premise system and only expose relevant capabilities